Guest Post on Worldette!

 We welcome and love new contributions from our growing community.

 Here’s what you need to know:

-Currently we are looking for personal and inspirational stories on travel and international living.
+Currently we are looking for personal and inspirational stories on travel and international living for our Worldette Stories section.
 Some ideas to get you thinking:

 - Has travel or living an international life changed your life / perspective / opinion / relationship / yourself?